You may be eligible to County Council help with transport costs to school, sixth form college or college of further education if you:

 The County Council does not normally offer help with transport for Post-16 students who do not have special educational needs and/or disabilities.

-The fee for academic year 2018-19 is £600.
+The contribution for academic year 2021/22 is £658.
+This can be paid by direct debit over 7 months from October.
 This is waived for families who are assessed as being on a low income.

 2 Apply for support